ophwug/docs/README.md

 * [mau.maumau's C4](https://discord.com/channels/469524606043160576/524592892627517450/1448050351243657348)
   * Wasn't in all the way
+  * Photo of correct cable above courtesy of mau.maumau
 * [livinginkaos's C4](https://discord.com/channels/469524606043160576/1436852432503046294/1450975123157815477)
   * "upgraded from the 3x - if you utilized the 90 deg short cable"
 * [caliber224's C4](https://discord.com/channels/469524606043160576/524327905937850394/1451785137195843747)